Undergraduate Law at Penryn Campus: New students

 - Theory and Practice of Management (BEP1080) (15 credits)

-- If you are particularly interested in Economics go for the term 1 module on Economics for Management (BEP1050)
+- If you are particularly interested in economics, choose the term 1 module Economics for Managers (BEP1050).

-- You are interested in the relation between business and society (business & social, environmental, political, legal issues) then go for the term 1 module BEP1010 Business & Society.
+- If you are interested in the relationships between business and society (business and social, environmental, political, legal issues), then choose the term 1 module Business & Society (BEP1010).

-- Are you more interested in general Management studies then go for the term 2 module BEP1080 Theory and Practice of Management.
+- If you are more interested in general management studies then choose the term 2 module Theory and Practice of Management (BEP1080).

 Before you make your choices think about workload:

-- Do you prefer balancing your workload?
-Then go for one module each term (either BEP1010 or BEP1050 in term 1 and BEP1080 in term 2).
+- If you prefer a balanced workload, consider choosing one business module for each term (either BEP1010 or BEP1050 in term 1, and either BEP1080 or BEP1040 in term 2

 Please note it is not compulsory for you to buy these books before the start of term.